This course is now closed to 2016/17 entry. View other Jewellery courses.

 This practical degree is an internationally-respected jewellery design course.

-The course looks to you to create and nurture your individual creative identity by encouraging you to experiment with a variety of materials, processes and techniques.
-You learn by doing, and design via making.
+It gives you the freedom to develop your own creativity by encouraging you to experiment with a variety of ideas, materials, processes and techniques.

 We accept a range of qualifications, the most popular of which are detailed below.

 In addition to qualifications, applicants will also need a good portfolio.

 |UK Qualification||Requirements 2016/17|

 |GCE A Level/ AS Level||BBC at A-Level or 280 UCAS tariff points from A/AS Level with a minimum of 2 A-Levels|

 |Access to Higher Education Diploma||Pass overall with 60 credits, 45 at Level 3 and 15 at Level 2.
 Must be in a relevant subject pathway|

 |BTEC National Diploma (12-units not including early years)||D*D* or combined with other Level 3 qualifications to achieve a minimum total of 280 UCAS points|